Hari Nef: Modeling

 In 2014, Nef was on the cover of Frische Magazine.
 That same year, she was placed at number 68 on Dazeds 100 list.
 Nef also moved to the top of the Dazed Readers 100, ranking number one overall, and appeared in the i-D Pre-Fall Issue twice.

 In 2015, she again walked shows during New York Fashion Week, including Adam Selman, VFiles, Vejas, Degen, and Eckhaus Latta once more.
 In May of the same year, Nef was signed to IMG Models, making her the first openly transgender model signed to that agency.
 In the summer of 2015, Nef was cast in the second season of Amazon Prime's Transparent, which debuted in December 2015.
 She also starred in The Drums' music video "There Is Nothing Left" in August.
 The Forward newspaper included her in the Forward 50, a list of the year's 50 most influential Jewish-Americans.

 Elle printed special collectors' covers for their September 2016 issue, and one of them featured Nef, which was the first time an openly transgender woman had been on the cover of a major commercial British magazine.

 In January 2017, Nef starred in a television commercial for the L'Oréal Paris True Match line alongside Blake Lively, Lara Stone, and Xiao Wen Ju.
 The campaign was premiered at the 2017 Golden Globe Awards telecast.

 Nef walked nine runways during New York Fashion Week for the Spring/Summer 2023 season.

 Personal life

 Nef is transgender.
 In an interview with Elle, Nef said, "[As a teenager,] I wanted to wear certain clothes and couldn't.
 I sort of did it anyway, but there was always a friction with my peers and a mother who was less close-minded than worried."
 Nef began transitioning while attending Columbia University and is an advocate for transgender women and girls.

 Nef has spoken out against Israel and in support of Palestine.
+She was arrested along with Chelsea Manning and nearly 100 others at an anti-war protest led by Jewish Voice for Peace in New York City on April 13, 2026.
+Nef told Vogue: “I am Jewish.
+I was raised Jewish.
+I’m proud of my Jewish culture.
+I’m proud of my Jewish heritage.
+I am not a Zionist, and I oppose the settler-colonial project of Israel, the way it’s being carried out.”